5ecompendium/bestiary/_creatures/bearfolk.md

 armor_class: "14 (hide armor)"
 ---

-***Frenzy (1/rest).*** As a bonus action, the bearfolk can trigger a berserk frenzy that lasts 1 minute.
-While in frenzy, it gains resistance to bludgeoning, piercing, and slashing damage and has advantage on attack rolls.
-Attack rolls made against a frenzied bearfolk have advantage.

 ***Keen Smell.*** The bearfolk has advantage on Wisdom (Perception) checks that rely on smell.

 ### Actions